christam96/configs/README.md

 # vim-config
 Version control for ~/.vimrc config file.
-Will use to keep an eye on changes over time.
+Using for the purpose of tracking changes over time.